 What’s the best facial mask I can use? – @ellaaarx

 Normally I’d say it completely depends on your skin type and concerns, but I recently discovered a mask that works amazingly for pretty much everyone, and that’s quite rare in the skincare world!
-Sand & Sky’s Purifying Pink Clay Mask is a 4-in-1, so it’s a proper multitasker.
+Sand & Sky’s Brilliant Skin Purifying Pink Clay Mask, so it’s a proper multitasker.
 Amongst the many benefits, I’ve found it’s really good for giving my skin a quick but deep cleanse, fading pigmentation (I have acne scars), and making my skin look brighter and feel softer.

 How do I get rid of blackheads around my nose?
 I’ve tried so many things and nothing is working – help! – @saraleslie51

-I acquired my love of pore strips as a teenager, and while I’ve tried many varieties, I completely swear by OhK!
-Nose Pore Strips – I haven’t used another brand for years.
+I acquired my love of pore strips as a teenager, and while I’ve tried many varieties, I completely swear by Revolution Skincare Pore Cleansing Charcoal Nose Strips – I haven’t used another brand for years.
 I don’t use them as much as I used to because I’ve realised that the key to preventing blackheads is double-cleansing, chemical exfoliation (see above), and daily face masks, but they’re incredibly powerful – even on annoyingly stubborn blackheads.

 My skin has been super dry recently on my face and neck (even my eyelids!) due to the winter weather.
 What are your tips for keeping it supple and hydrated? – @ashleighvlogs